 Leadership and Membership Announcements for the Federal Reserve Bank of San Francisco’s Seattle Branch Board of Directors

-Elaine S. Couture, executive vice president and CEO, Washington and Montana region, Providence St. Joseph Health, Spokane, WA
+Elaine Couture, executive vice president and chief executive officer, Providence St. Joseph Health, Spokane, WA

-Laura Lee Stewart, president and CEO, Sound Community Bank and Sound Financial Bancorporation, Seattle, WA
+Laura Lee Stewart, president and chief executive officer, Sound Community Bank and Sound Financial Bancorporation, Seattle, WA

 About the Boards of Directors

 The Federal Reserve Act of 1913 requires each of the 12 Reserve Banks to operate under the supervision of a board of directors.
 The Federal Reserve Bank of San Francisco’s head office is governed by nine directors who represent the interests of the 12th Reserve District and whose experience provides the Bank with a wider range of expertise that helps it fulfill its policy and operational responsibilities.
 The nine directors of each Reserve Bank are divided evenly by classification: Class A directors represent the member banks in the District; Class B directors and Class C directors represent the interests of the public.
 In the case of the Federal Reserve Bank of San Francisco, its four branches in Los Angeles, Portland, Salt Lake City and Seattle each have a separate seven-member branch board.